Logo

 Introduction

-Gathering employee feedback regarding performance and areas of improvement is a vital part of employee evaluation and the learning and development cycle.
-It helps the managerial team and employees understand areas of weakness and strengths while charting career growth.
+Gathering employee feedback regarding performance and areas of improvement is vital for employee evaluation and the learning and development cycle.
+It helps the managerial team and employees understand areas of weakness and strengths and chart career growth.

-One popular approach that organizations use to gather this information is 360-degree feedback.
-This method gives a broader and more balanced viewpoint about the employee and their work.
+One popular approach organizations use to gather this information is 360-degree feedback.
+With this method, a broader and balanced viewpoint emerges on what it is like to work with the employee being evaluated.

-As mentioned above, 360-degree feedback is a method or process through which organizations gather feedback for employee evaluation.
-Here, employees of an organization anonymously receive feedback from the people they closely work with, typically managers, colleagues, subordinates, and sometimes even customers.
-Typically, 360-degree feedback consists of a questionnaire that every rater, including the employee being evaluated, rates on a scale and adds remarks and comments to support their rating.
+360-degree feedback or 360-degree evaluation is a method or process through which organizations gather feedback for employee evaluation.
+Here, the employees of an organization anonymously receive feedback from the people they closely work with, typically managers, colleagues, subordinates, and sometimes even customers.
+Typically, the 360-degree feedback process consists of a questionnaire that every rater, including the employee being evaluated, has to rate on a scale and add remarks and comments to support the rating.

 The advantages of 360-degree feedback